East West Highway–Old Georgetown Road Line: History

 Highway, route L8 at Jones Bridge Road and Connecticut Avenue, and Ride On route 33 on Jones Bridge Road between Connecticut Ave and Medical Center station.

-2017 Proposed Changes

-In 2017, WMATA proposed to re-extend route J1 back to Montgomery Mall in order to replace route J3 via its old routing prior to the 2010 route shortening.
-But route J1 would revert to operate in the weekday peak hour direction only.
+In 2017, WMATA proposed to re-extend route J1 back to Montgomery Mall to replace route J3 via its old routing before the 2010 route shortening.
+But route J1 would revert to operating in the weekday peak hour direction only.
 According to WMATA, it states the following reasons: